Supersymmetric Kundt four manifolds and their spinorial evolution flows: Four-dimensional supersymmetric Kundt configurations

 \section{Four-dimensional supersymmetric Kundt configurations}

-In this section we develop the theory of real Killing spinors on four-dimensional Lorentzian manifolds assuming as the starting point one of the main results of \cite{Cortes:2019xmk}, by which the real Killing spinors that we consider in this letter are characterized in terms of a particular type of distribution satisfying a prescribed sytem of partial differential equations.
+In this section we present the theory of real Killing spinors on four-dimensional Lorentzian manifolds.
+The starting point is one of the main results of \cite{Cortes:2019xmk}, according to which real Killing spinors can be reformulated in terms of a specific type of distribution satisfying a prescribed system of partial differential equations.